observingClouds/ecmwfspec/README.md

 # ecmwfspec

 This is work in progress!
-This repository showcases how the tape archive can be integrated into the scientific workflow.
+This unofficial repository aims to provide an fsspec driver for the [ECMWF File Storage System](https://confluence.ecmwf.int/display/UDOC/ECFS+user+documentation)

 Pull requests are welcomed!